taluccia/geog4572.quiz6.taluccia/README.md

 * apollo_org.jpg - this is the original image
 * apollo_clip.png - this is the product of the above process
-* apollo_svg.svg - this is the product of the above process, but saved as an svg to be used in an html document.
+* apollo_svg.svg - this is the product of the above process, but saved as a svg file to be used in an html document.